Skip to content

 Their vitality is admirable, so instead of framing them as a nuisance, I'm taking notes on how to be.

-We know what to do when life hands us lemons, but what about weeds, the invasive creatures that sprout up – all over yards, roads, gardens, driveways – wherever there's soil, space, and plenty of sunshine?
-What to do other than pull them out, along with our hair?
+We know what to do when life hands us lemons, but what about weeds, the invasive creatures that sprout up all over yards, roads, gardens, and driveways wherever there's soil, space, and plenty of sunshine?
+What do we do other than pull them out, along with our hair?

 We can learn from them.